 In many ways we are right back to the “querulousness and contentiousness” of the triad represented in the 17th century monarchy&religion&business that ruled, with that system not encouraging being industrious and rational.
 No wonder we now have a growing public health problem (e.g., dysfunctional families, opioid addiction) as associated with that rising Aristocracy of privilege (see Payne, 2017), characterized by extreme wealth and the extreme political and economic power it buys.
 As Deneen (2019b, loc ) would have it:

 Humanity has confronted both the limits imposed by nature, as the costs of two centuries’ economic growth become increasingly evident in today’s accelerating climate change, and the decreasing likelihood that market capitalism will generate increasing prosperity for every part of society.

-Metaeconomics, too, sees the Thermodynamic limits, especially apparent in overuse and abuse of the Spaceship Earth System, the atmosphere, to hold and process carbon.
-It also sees the extreme Greed, as the main feature of Bad Capitalism, needs to be tempered, restrained and bounded by an Other-interest shared by everyone, one that searches for the right amount of inequality, one which does not have as a main feature dramatic public health problems.
+Metaeconomics, too, sees the Thermodynamic limits, especially apparent in overuse and abuse of the Spaceship Earth System, the atmosphere, to hold and process carbon which drives the rapid and destructive climate change.
+It also sees that the extreme greed, as the main feature of bad capitalism, needs to be tempered, restrained and bounded by an other-interest shared by everyone.
+Metaeconomics points to the need to search for the right amount of inequality, one which ensures incentives but does not have as a main feature dramatic public health problems.

-Metaeconomics sees the possibility wherein there will always emerge an Aristocracy, due to the more primal Self-interest that drives it.
-The only way to offset it, keep it bounded, is with a shared Other-interest broadly shared.
+Metaeconomics sees the possibility wherein there will always emerge an Aristocracy, due to the more primal self-interest that drives it.
+The only way to offset it, temper it, keep it bounded, is with a shared other-interest broadly shared.